in28minutes/java-cheat-sheet/README.md

 Writer implementations - FileWriter,BufferedWriter,PrintWriter
 Reader implementations - FileReader,BufferedReader
 ### FileWriter and FileReader
 - FileWriter and FileReader provide basic file writing and reading operations.
-LetÕs  write an example to write and read from a file using FileReader and FileWriter.
+Let's  write an example to write and read from a file using FileReader and FileWriter.

 #### FileWriter Class
 We can write to a file using FileWriter class.